Why B2B Marketing Execution Breaks Down

 Before investing in new tools, new hires or new plans, it is worth understanding where the friction actually sits.
 Not what the team thinks is slow, but what the system is doing to make it slow.

 This is the principle behind a diagnostic approach to marketing execution.
 Instead of starting with solutions, you start with a clear picture of the problem.
 You interview the people closest to the work.
 You look for patterns across functions.
-You identify the three or four structural issues that, if resolved, would have the largest impact on how work moves.
+You identify the three or four issues that, if resolved, would have the largest impact on how work moves.

 Where to start